jjcyz/airport-management-system/README.md

 airport.
 It lets the user enter information about new passenger, planes, and create new flights.
-Possible features include different planes; adding passengers to the flight; listing all the passengers on the plane; and searching up flights to a given destination.
+Possible features include different planes; adding passengers to the flight; listing all the passengers on the aircraft; and searching up flights to a given destination.

 **Task 2:**